SchrodingersGat/KiBoM/README.md

 test_regex = 1
 ; If 'merge_blank_fields' option is set to 1, component groups with blank fields will be merged into the most compatible group, where possible merge_blank_fields = 1
-; If 'include_version_number' option is set to 1, the version number will be appended to the BoM filename. include_version_number = 1
+; Specify output file name format, %O is the defined output name, %v is the version, %V is the variant name which will be ammended according to 'variant_file_name_format'. output_file_name = %O_bom_%v%V
-; If 'include_variant_name' option is set to 1, the variant name(s) will be appended to the BoM filename. include_variant_name = 1
+; Specify the variant file name format, this is a unique field as the variant is not always used/specified.
+When it is unused you will want to strip all of this. variant_file_name_format = _(%V)
 ; Field name used to determine if a particular part is to be fitted fit_field = Config